ai4science-amsterdam/ai4science-amsterdam.github.io/pages/ai4smm_call2.md

  - Maximum length: 3 pages excluding bibliography
  - Do not change the margin settings
  - Font: Times New Roman 11pt
- - Deadline: please submit your proposal as a single pdf-file to ai4smm@uva.nl not later than 19 November 2024, 5.00 PM.
+ - **Extended Deadline**: please submit your proposal as a single pdf-file to ai4smm@uva.nl not later than Monday,2 December 2024, 5.00 PM.
  - Structuring your proposal using the headers given in black font is highly recommended
  - All blue template text may be deleted
  - The proposed project will be assessed on how it aims to contribute to the AI4SMM mission relating to: